 Firstly as Don stated, it is imperative to “distinguish between economic cyber enabled and other cyber criminal activity crime.”
 To clarify, the recent attacks on the NHS system in the UK held no financial benefit to the perpetrators.
 The organised crime group behind this attack would have put a huge amount of effort into this and there was no financial gain.
 This was a status and power statement.
 This is a very different case to personal credit card details being phished and used.

-The major motivations for crime, according to Randall, are “ need, greed and plus.”
-Need refers to the people who are poverty stricken and they have no choice, this bracket isn’t generally applicable to cyber crime.
-However, it can apply to insiders, employees, who fraudulently steal from a company.
+The major motivations for crime, according to Randall, are “need, greed and plus.”
+Need refers to the people who are poverty stricken and they have no choice – this bracket isn’t generally applicable to cyber crime.
+However, it can apply to insiders and employees who fraudulently steal from a company.

-Greed – one of the largest drivers and it is just what it says on the tin.
+Greed is one of the largest drivers and it is just what it says on the tin.
 Pure greed.
 Many cyber attacks and fraudulent crimes are driven by greed.

 Businesses tend to only truly see external attacks as the major perpetrators.
 However, you must consider insiders – employees.